ACSAI-REPO/ACSAI-sheet/README.md

 # Branches:
  * main : Physics Formula sheet ( Work in progress )
  * CA2  : Some risc-v Exercises ( Add only if relevant )

+# How to add to the repository
+Everyone has write access to the repo at the moment.
+That means that potentially fucks up are behind the corner.
+To avoid such events Follow these steps.
+* Make sure to have the gitHub desktop app ( https://desktop.github.com/ )
+* Click the tab code on the right and open the repository with github Desktop
+* You can then clone ( download )  the repository onto your machine.
+* Once you worked on the files the app will recognize the changes you have made.
+* In the app, in the brach tab, click create new branch.
+This will be your branch.
+Name it as the chapter you are working on (Ex: "Gravitation", "1DMotion" ecc... )
+* After that the app will prompt you to publish the branch on gitHub
+* Once you are done with your work you might open a pull request to be reviewed
+* IN ANY CASE IF YOU HAVE A DOUBT FEEL FREE TO ASK
+* IF YOU HAVE NO CLUE OF WHAT YOU ARE DOING WITH GITHUB STOP!!!!
+AND ASK